 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Perform proper forward and reverse DNS lookups to detect DNS spoofing.
-Encrypt the code with a reliable encryption scheme before transmitting;
+Encrypt the code with a reliable encryption scheme before transmission;

 Note 1 This is only a partial solution since it will not prevent your code from being modified on the hosting site or in transit.